Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Experiments

 \section{Experiments}

 We conduct extensive experiments to illustrate the effectiveness of our proposed algorithm.
-We first present the parameter setting of our experiments in Section \ref{sec-exp-Parameter}, and then report various experimental results (including comparison with other work) in other subsections.
+We first present the parameter setting of our experiments in Section \ref{sec-exp-Parameter}, and then report various experimental results in other subsections.
+To explore the influence of data heterogeneity on FL and MAR applications, we add experiments about image classification other than object detection by using MNIST and CIFAR-10 datasets.